Real-time Delay Alerts

 Apella’s predictive model considers multiple factors, including the surgeon, procedure, surgeon–procedure pairing, site, and room.
 These inputs help determine what’s typical for that specific case setup.

-Can I retrospectively view or review prep phase delays?
+Can I retrospectively view or review prep or wrap-up phase delays?

 Not at this time.
 Delay Alerts are only visible while a case is in progress.
 If access to historical delay data would be valuable for your team, please let us know.